mikavir/rx-decode/README.md

   }
 ```

-This function involves creating a new array and splitting the word array into substrings.
-The 'while' loop then constructs the shuffled word by selecting random letters returned from the words.splice() operation.
+  - This function involves creating a new array and splitting the word array into substrings.
+The 'while' loop then constructs the shuffled word by selecting random letters returned from the `words.splice()` operation.
 The function ultimately returns the shuffled word.

 - **Drag and Drop**

-In pursuit of implementing drag and drop mechanics, I conducted research to understand how to create this functionality. sing [Jquery UI](https://jqueryui.com/) [draggables](https://jqueryui.com/draggable/) and [droppable](https://api.jqueryui.com/droppable/) features, I successfully achieved the desired outcome.
+  - In pursuit of implementing drag and drop mechanics, I conducted research to understand how to create this functionality.
+Using [Jquery UI](https://jqueryui.com/) [draggables](https://jqueryui.com/draggable/) and [droppable](https://api.jqueryui.com/droppable/) features, I successfully achieved the desired outcome.
 However, I encountered challenges with the appending of 'draggable letters' to the 'letter containers' due to the default styling and behaviors of jQuery UI, as illustrated in the screenshot below:

-In order to fix this, I had to override the default styling of jQuery UI with jQuery:
+  - In order to fix this, I had to override the default styling of jQuery UI with jQuery:

 ```js
 $('.draggableLetters').css({
     'left': '0px',
 });
 ```

-Another behavior of jQuery UI draggable appending is the jumping animation it exhibits.
+  - Another behavior of jQuery UI draggable appending is the jumping animation it exhibits.
 This is caused by the `revert: true` statement, which mandates that the draggable element returns to any of the letter containers.

 ## Tools & Technologies Used